-the transfer of the company's headquarters or principal place of business.
-A transfer should be allowed only if accompanied by the transfer of the company's headquarters or principal place of business.
-That should be the consequences of a cross-border transfer of registered?
-(Multiple choice) d There should be no winding-up of the company in the home Member State.
-The company should not lose its legal personality.
-The transfer should be tax neutral following the approach of Directive 90/43 pplicable to mergers, divisions, transfers of assets and exchanges of share oncerning companies of different Member States at transfer should not result in the loss of the pre-existing rights of shareholders nembers, creditors and employees of the company.
-No opinion.
-S Additional comments (not uploaded through the online questionnaire): The Directive 90/434 is implemented in different ways across the EU and therefore a cross-border transfer of the registered office is not yet assured to be tax neutral.
+16. What should be the consequences of a cross-border transfer of registered office?
+(Multiple choice)

+- There should be no winding-up of the company in the home Member State. - The company should not lose its legal personality. - The transfer should be tax neutral following the approach of Directive 90/434 applicable to mergers, divisions, transfers of assets and exchanges of shares concerning companies of different Member States - A transfer should not result in the loss of the pre-existing rights of shareholders, members, creditors and employees of the company. - No opinion.

+The Directive 90/434 is implemented in different ways across the EU and therefore a crossborder transfer of the registered office is not yet assured to be tax neutral.
 A link between Directive 90/434 and company law could help.

+VIII CROSS-BORDER MERGERS

-VIII ROSS-BORDER MERGERS 17. you support further harmonized rules in the Directive? $\boxtimes$ es.
+17. Do you support further harmonized rules in the Directive?

+- Yes.
 Please specify which areas.
-(Multiple choice) Approval of the cross-border merger by the general meeting.
-The duration of the review by national authorities of cross-border mergers.
-The methods for valuation of assets in cross-border mergers.
-The date of the start of the protection period regarding creditors' rights.
-The duration of the protection period regarding creditors' rights.
-The consequences of creditors' rights on the completion of a cross-borde merger.
-Other: Please specify. (max 500 characters) ∍r lo: Please specify.
-(Multiple choice) There is no need for further harmonisation in the area of cross-border mergers.
-The division between EU regulation and national legislation does not pose problem. а
+(Multiple choice) - $\boxtimes$ Approval of the cross-border merger by the general meeting. - The duration of the review by national authorities of cross-border mergers. - The methods for valuation of assets in cross-border mergers. - $\boxtimes$ The date of the start of the protection period regarding creditors' rights. - $\boxtimes$ The duration of the protection period regarding creditors' rights. - The consequences of creditors' rights on the completion of a cross-border merger. - Other: Please specify. (max 500 characters) - No: Please specify.
+(Multiple choice) - There is no need for further harmonisation in the area of cross-border mergers.
+The division between EU regulation and national legislation does not pose a problem.